 Present & Future

 Today, I have a thriving criminal defense practice.
 I have been practicing for almost a decade, handling thousands of criminal cases in over 30 Texas counties.
+My clients have included teachers, doctors, students, corporate executives, nurses, and other lawyers.
 I have been recognized for excellence in criminal defense, and have accumulated nearly 100 positive reviews and attorney endorsements on the internet.
 I make my home in Helotes with my wife Tracy, a school psychologist, and children Dylan, Madeline, and Claire.
 When not in court, I spend my free time attending San Antonio Spurs games, watching my Pittsburgh Steelers, and taking my family to Sea World and the San Antonio Zoo.

 Awards & Recognition